rclone/rclone/docs/content/docs.md

 ### --track-renames-strategy (hash,modtime,leaf,size) ###

-This option changes the matching criteria for `--track-renames`.
+This option changes the file matching criteria for `--track-renames`.

 The matching is controlled by a comma separated selection of these tokens: